pistacchio/StreamConnection/README.md

 As a general note, if you launch the bots from withing a script (like in `runhost.sh`), you may encounter a problem with the bot writing to `stdout` but its stdout kept from being flushed.
 To overcome this problem, where possible, I forced the flush of standard output.

-I mostly rushed the bots out and my knowled of the various programming languages I used it varied, so some solution may be more elegant than other (even if I moslty just rewrote the same program over and over trying to include programming languages peculiarities).
+I mostly rushed the bots out and my knowledge of the various programming languages I used it varied, so some solution may be more elegant than other (even if I mostly just rewrote the same program over and over trying to include programming languages peculiarities).
 Feel free to contribute better solutions!

 ### Bash